How to Define Event Goals and Objectives That Make an Impact

 The terms “goals” and “objectives” are often used interchangeably.
 However, they each have distinct meanings:

 - Objectives are the strategies and steps that you use to reach your goals.

 Use these 5 Steps to Set Event Goals to Maximize the Event’s Impact:

 When determining the goals behind the event, you are simply documenting the purpose of the event.
 Why is the event taking place?

-Here are some key questions to consider when you are setting and defining event goals:
+Here are some key questions to consider when you are setting and defining event goals and objectives: